Smile Gallery

 This patient was not happy with the misalignment of their top and bottom front teeth.
 We used Invisalign Go aligners over a period of 14 weeks to align the teeth and even out the patient's smile.
 Throughout the Invisalign treatment, our team at the Melbourne Smile Clinic will provide regular follow up and monitoring to ensure your treatment is progressing as needed.
 With good compliance, this ensures a satisfactory results for our patients.

 This patient has slightly crowded teeth with rotated and prominent upper central incisors that also tipped sideways.
-Invisalign clear aligners were used over a 17 weeks period to align the teeth and provide an even and more harmonious smile.
+Invisalign clear aligners were used over a 17 weeks period to improve alignment of the teeth as requested by the patient.

 Broken down and decayed teeth have been either restored or replaced.
 Restoring decayed teeth is possible if the decay is not too advanced.
-Broken down teeth which cannot be repaired have been extracted and replaced with implants to rebuild this patient's smile.
+Broken down teeth which cannot be repaired have been extracted and replaced with implants to rebuild this patient's front teeth

 Teeth can get worn down over time from grinding and erosion, leading to an uneven appearance and thinned out, transparent enamel.
 Full ceramic crowns were placed on those worn down front teeth to rejuvenate the smile and restore harmony and esthetics.
 The crowns also prevent further wear of the teeth.